kivikakk/lottia-notes/content/posts/0003-nix-revisited.md

   [defined before]: https://github.com/fish-shell/fish-shell/issues/8395#issuecomment-957135261
   [here we go]: https://github.com/fish-shell/fish-shell/blob/861da91bf1029c1442f154f6c369b1b6030b29f3/share/functions/alias.fish#L61-L68

   * Time to hack that apart.
 It's almost disgusting how easy Nix makes patching packages I use and then having that just appear on all my systems!
 Fuck!
 I'm sure there's a less nuclear option but I just _wanna_.

+    * This is the stuff [dreams are made of].

+      [dreams are made of]: https://aperture.ink/@charlotte/110713791516555062

 * As with anything, keep the stdlib source open in a window/tab/pane.
 Here this means `/nix/var/nix/profiles/per-user/root/channels/nixpkgs/`.